eduardosalaz/eduardosalaz/README.md

 Operations researcher and optimization engineer.
 I build mathematical models for a wide variety of problems.

-Right now I'm a **Technical Account Manager at AMPL Optimization**, where I help teams model and solve large-scale optimization problems, and an **Optimization Consultant at Bravos Power**, working on day-ahead market models for North American power systems, with some work on our own modelling language package: Pyoframe.
-I also serve as a **Vocal on the board of the Mexican Society for Operations Research (SMIO, 2025–2027)**.
+Right now I'm a **Technical Account Manager at AMPL Optimization**, where I help teams model and solve large-scale optimization problems, and I also serve as a **Vocal on the board of the Mexican Society for Operations Research (SMIO, 2025–2027)**.

 ## What I work on